Is the End of De Novo appeals in the County Court of Victoria bad?

 Best Results from County Court Appeals

 Regardless of the system that is in place, it is possible to work within the rules to achieve positive outcomes.
-If a Denovo appeal isn’t possible, one should look towards identifying how the case was lost in the first place, and to work out if there were any problems with the judicial reasoning used in the lower court. it may be the case that there was evidence admitted that should not have been adduced.
+If a De Novo appeal isn’t possible, one should look towards identifying how the case was lost in the first place, and to work out if there were any problems with the judicial reasoning used in the lower court. it may be the case that there was evidence admitted that should not have been adduced.
 Or there may have been an error with a question of law.

 In cases such as these, there is no need for a De Novo appeal in order to have a chance at a successful appeal.
+However, in cases where issues are to be raised that have not been ventilated in the lower court, the abolition of the De Nove Appeal system will be detrimental to one’s chances of success.